DarrenCoppinger/milestone-project-4/README.md

 The registration page has four fields: Email, Username, Password, Password Confirmation.
 All fields are required for form submission to be successful.

-Error messages are generated on this page in the follows scenarios:
+Error messages are generated on this page in the following scenarios:
-- If the user enters an Email that has been used to create an account previously they will receive the error message "Email address must be unique".
+- If the user enters an Email that has been used to create an account previously, they will receive the error message "Email address must be unique".
-- If the user enters a Username that has been used to create an account previously they will receive the error message "A user with that username already exists".
+- If the user enters a Username that has been used to create an account previously, they will receive the error message "A user with that username already exists".
-- If the user enter data in both Password and Password Confirmation fields but the values are not the same they will receive the error message "Passwords must match".
+- If the user enter data in both Password and Password Confirmation fields but the values are not the same, they will receive the error message "Passwords must match".

-If the user enters all fields and the form is successfully validated they will be redirected to the home page and receive a message under the navbar of "You have successfully logged in!".
+If the user enters all fields and the form is successfully validated, they will be redirected to the home page and receive a message under the navbar of "You have successfully logged in!".

 #### Login
 The login page is accessed via a button on the navbar or the sidenav on mobile devices.
 Clicking this brings the user to the user login form page.
 The page has two fields, "Username" and "Password" with a submit button labelled "Login".

-- If the users has not registered for an account but tries to login by inputting an unregistered username and password they will see a message under the navbar saying "Your username or password is incorrect.
+- If the user has not registered for an account but tries to login by inputting an unregistered username and password they will see a message under the navbar saying "Your username or password is incorrect.
 Note that both fields may be case-sensitive."
-- If the user enters both an existing username and a correct password they will be redirected to the home page of the site and shown a message of "You have successfully logged in!"
+- If the user enters both an existing username and a correct password, they will be redirected to the home page of the site and shown a message of "You have successfully logged in!"

-If the user has signed up to the site but forgotten their password the can click the "Reset Password" button underneath the login form.
+If the user has signed up to the site but forgotten their password, they can click the "Reset Password" button underneath the login form.
 This will bring them to a "Password Reset" which will require them to input the email address they used during registration.
 Submitting, this form will send an email to this address allowing the user to reset their password.

 All page templates used in this process are bespoke and styled in the same manner as the reset of the website.